Olectra bus in India, with BYD a plan for 5,000 electric buses yearly

-Still according to Business Standard, BYD-Olectra in India have today over 200 battery-electric buses in operation.
+Still according to Business Standard, BYD – Olectra bus units in operation today in India are roughly 200.
 The 9 meter K9 and the 12-meter K9 are manufactured in India.
 Also the delivery van BYD T3 will be introduced soon.
 Planned deliveries for this latter bus are 10,000 units in the next two to three years.

 India and bus electrification.
 Lot of room for adoption